payneio/ecological-ventures/README.md

 rbenv local 2.7.6
-sudo apt-get install libpq-dev sudo apt-get install libvips
+sudo apt-get install libpq-dev sudo apt-get install libvips sudo apt install nodejs # for rails db:create script to work for some reason?
 # or: sudo snap install libvips
 sudo apt-get install ruby-railties # to not have to use bin/rails everywhere gem install bundler -v '~> 2.3'